 Overall we believe most people will find BetterHelp therapy to be a better service right now.

 For most people, BetterHelp therapy offers a more affordable balance of messaging and live sessions.
-Try a week for free, and get 50% off your first month.

 Both BetterHelp and Talkspace are great companies providing a valuable service.
 And in some cases -- with certain types of insurance, or if you know you need prescription treatments, for instance -- Talkspace could be a better fit.
 But for most people, we suggest BetterHelp.